liezl200/liezl200.github.io/_posts/2016-01-18-FroSoCo-Technology-Stack.md

 			}

-4. Now we will be able to view quotes on the main page (localhost/quotes), but our database is empty.
+4. Now we will be able to view quotes on the main Quotes page (localhost/quotes), but our database is empty.
 To fix this, we will first create a form that will allow users to enter quotes and submit them to the database.
 Add a file in "application/views/create/" called "quote.php" then add the following code:

 			<div class="create-editor quote">
 				<form action="/quotes/add" method="post">